luqmansen/gosty/README.md

  then remove the original file, then send the processed file to file server, this can use a lot of bandwidth.
 This can be improved by using shared volume on the node, and check if other worker already download the file, then process it.

-##Acknowledgements
+## Acknowledgements
-Credit to [gibbok](https://github.com/gibbok) for web client, which I add some modification
+Credit to [gibbok](https://github.com/gibbok) for web client, which I modify for this project use case